 Design History Files (DHF), Device Master Records (DMR), and Device History Records (DHR) are key building blocks used in the design, development, manufacturing, and cGMP compliance for the Medical Device Industry.
 Too often, these are cluttered, confusing, and cause many errors due to the way they are created, organized, and managed.

 When validated methods are transferred between laboratories and sites, their validated state should be maintained to ensure the same reliable results in the receiving laboratory.
 For a long time there was no official guidance on what exactly is expected to maintain 'the validated state'.
 Now the USP has published an updated general chapter <1224>.
 Also the FDA has released an official guidance on how to conduct and document method transfer.
 In addition the FDA has included requirements for method transfer in its new guidance from 2015 on validation of analytical methods.
 And last but not least Europe has released an updated GMP Chapter 6 with clear requirements for comparative testing and acceptance criteria.
-This seminar will give a good understanding of USP, FDA and EU requirements and provide recommendations and tools for effective implementation.
+This Webinar will give a good understanding of USP, FDA and EU requirements and provide recommendations and tools for effective implementation.

 The FDA in 2011 instituted its latest interpretation.
 Many have not chosen to take it seriously or change their business model.
 The paradigm has shifted and this presentation will articulate what has changed and how we need to react.
 Validation as derived from industry practice has a new spin.
 This presentation will take you through that development and demonstrate how some in the industry have reacted to the new expectations.